ChengFengGu/as-geo/README.md

-# CE-Resizer: A Contour Enhancement Based Image Resizer for Image geolocalization
+# AS-Geo: Arbitrary-Sized Image Geolocalization with Learnable geometric enhancement Resizer

 comming soon if the ICCV 2022 manuscript is accepted.